particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Ledger documentation 2023-12-29

+Added preliminary documentation for [Ledger beta](/getting-started/cloud/ledger/).

 ### Photon 2 schematic 2023-12-19

-Added Photon 2 schematic to the datasheet.
+Added Photon 2 schematic to the [datasheet](/reference/datasheets/wi-fi/photon-2-datasheet/#schematic).

 ### Monitor One 404 certification 2023-12-18